borisdev/research/tune_llms/README.md

 - Can ChatGPT do causal inference?
 Use Book of Why?
 (J. Pearl) firing squad text.
 Add causal DAG and then repeat.
 - Is this dish Keto?
 - Is this sentence VAGUE?
+- Is this sentence ADMIN or tech support work?
 - Re-do my past consulting work - Does this invoice line relate to a ADMIN task?
 - Is this article relevant to me to read?